Starlink/hds-v5/README.md

 `datLen` is called but in some cases seemingly as an alias for `datClen`.

+### datRenam

+Need to test whether `datRenam` or `datMove` break locators that are previously associated with the objects being moved/renamed.
+H5Lmove indicates that they should still work fine.

 ### Incompatibilies

 HDF5 does not support an array of structures.
 Structures must be supported